The-Academic-Observatory/academic-observatory-workflows/docs/workflows/oa_web.md

     │   ├── country.json: used to create the country table.
 First 18 countries used to build first page of country table │   │                 and then this file is included in the public folder and downloaded by the client to enable the │   │                 other pages of the table to be displayed.
 Copied into public/data folder.
-    │   ├── country.jsonl: used to generate the parquet file.
-    │   ├── country.parquet: to be used along with apache-arrow to enable filtering from a Cloudflare Worker.
     │   ├── institution: individual entity statistics files for institutions.
 Used to build each institution page.
     │   │   ├── 05ykr0121.json
     │   │   ├── 05ym42410.json